guicho271828/dirtylogman/README.md

-# Dirtylogman - Tools for reading lots of log files
+# Dirtylogman - Tools for reading lots of shitty, ill-formated log files

+This is a tool for people who must deal with experimental tools that were written by those who are not intelligent enough to get the idea of structured logs and spit random printf messages (mostly college graduates or old fogey, and they are most likely writing in C++).

 ## Usage

 ## Dependencies